escueladeciencia/upsteam-node-randombot/README.md

 ## Usage

-Any user can invoke the bot running the only one command  "/karma" from any channel.
+Any user can invoke the bot running any of these commands.

-	/karma
+	/karma (10% less voted projects)
+	/random (completely random)
+	/top (top 10% voted projects)
+	/cool (top 10% coolest projects)
+	/winner (random from WINNERS env variable)